 “I always wanted only the best for Germany.”
 In the prison yard, the rifles of the firing squad were at the ready.
 The condemned man, seeing their nervousness, tried to calm them.
 They shouldn’t blame themselves, he said.
 They were only doing their duty.
 He himself stood strong.
 “Shoot well, comrades,” he finished, looking each of them in the eye.

 It was the 12th of March, 1945, only a few weeks from the end of the war.
 The former general was Friedrich Fromm.
 With the rank of Generaloberst, he had been the head of army equipment and commander of replacement forces, based in Berlin’s Bendler Block.
-Over two million men (after 1943), in a network of reserve regiments, recruitment and training units, planning and administration departments, machine parks and supply depots, as well as inspectorates and support services of different kinds, had been under his authority.
+Over two million men, in a network of reserve regiments, recruitment and training units, hospitals and prisons, planning and administration departments, machine parks and supply depots, as well as inspectorates and support services of all kinds, had been under his authority.
 In the event of the breakdown of civil order, executive power in the homeland would have fallen to him.
 Instead of standing in a prison yard in Brandenburg waiting for his death, he could have been the military governor of Germany.